TheShahnawaaz/ShahOJ/TUTORIAL/02-quick-start.md

 ## 🎉 Success!

 Congratulations!
-You've created your first PocketOJ problem.
+You've created your first ShahOJ problem.
 You should now see:

 - Problem listed on the dashboard
 - Complete problem page with statement